 The Department of Higher Education and Training is responsible for all post schooling education and training in the country and for the implementation of 75% of the HRD Strategy commitments (commitments 1, 2, 4, 5, 6 & 8) as well as strategic goals 2, 3 and 4 and programmes 2, 3 and 4 of the revised strategy towards 2030 which deal with access and quality of post school education and training, higher education & training and Production of skilled people for the economy.
 The Department of Higher Education and Training also manages the HRDC Secretariat through the office of the responsible Minister.

 Provincial Coordinating Forum

-Established in July 2011, the HRD Provincial Coordinating Forum was established to ensure the coordination, alignment, integration, collaboration and communication of the HRD objectives with the Provincial Growth and Development Plans (PGDP).
-This forums main focus is on human resource and skills development as well as Local Economic Development Plans.
+The HRD Provincial Coordinating Forum was established in July 2011 to ensure coordination, alignment, integration, communication, collaboration, implementation and reporting of HRD imperatives with the Provincial Growth and Development Plans (PGDP) focusing on human resource and skills development as well as Local Economic Development Plans.